JnyJny/springer_downloader/README.md

 This tool automates the tasks of downloading the Excel-formatted catalogs and downloading the files described in the catalog.

+This utility can be installed using `pip`:

+`$ python3 -m pip install springer`

+Or the latest from master:

+`$ python3 -m pip install git+https://github.com/JnyJny/springer_downloader`

+The source is available on [GitHub](https://github.com/JnyJny/springer_downloader).

 **Usage**:

 ```console